1. Blog

 5. Lower Blood Pressure

-Potassium is found in carrots, and it is helpful for lowering blood pressure.
+Potassium is found in carrots, and it helps support normal blood pressure.
 It also helps maintain the health of your dog’s heart and kidneys.
-Another benefit of potassium is that it helps to relieve stress and anxiety.
+Another benefit of potassium is that it helps to relieve stress and anxiety–that is, it helps maintain normal emotional balance.

 6. Blood Clotting

 Vitamin K is essential for clotting.
 Without it, your dog’s blood would not clot properly, and he could bleed to death from otherwise simple injuries.
 But Vitamin K does more than that.
-It also helps build strong bones and prevent heart diseases.
+It also helps build strong bones.

 7. Improve Cardiovascular Functioning